Tips to Calculate a Hard Money Interest Only Loan – Hard Money Calculator

-As a money lender, I’m often asked about our interest only loans, how they work, and the cost of taking out the loan.
-Here’s some information about interest only loans and how you can calculate the payments.
+As a money lender, I’m often asked about our interest-only loans, how they work, and the cost of taking out the loan.
+Here’s some information about interest-only loans and how you can calculate the payments.
+It is what we call our hard money calculator.

 - the total principal amount of the loan